ITRS-Group/cordial/tools/geneos/USAGE.md

 ## Managing Installed Software

-The `geneos` program features a range of commands to help manage the installed Geneos releases for each component type.
+The `geneos` program includes commands to help manage the installed Geneos releases for each component type.
 These are all found in the `geneos package` sub-system.

-As you have seen, each Geneos instance is of a specific component type.
-Each of these components is associated with a software release available on the ITRS Downloads site.
+As you have seen, each instance is of a specific component type.
+Each of these components is associated with a software release available on the [ITRS Downloads](https://resources.itrsgroup.com/downloads) sub-site.
 To allow you to manage which version is used for which instance we use the concept of a symbolic "base version".
 In most cases you will see this listed as `active_prod`.

 > ⚠ Note that installed packages are only related to their component types and not specific instances.
-You manage packages per component and the symbolic base version.
-Each instance then uses a specific base version, and commonly all share the same one, per component.
-All of the commands below only work with components and symbolic base versions, not instances.
+You manage packages _per component_ and additionally with the symbolic _base version_.
+Each instance then uses a base version, and most commonly all share the same one, per component.
+All of the commands below only work with components and base versions, not instances.

-### `geneos package list` (alias `geneos package ls`)
+### `geneos package list`

+> Alias `geneos package ls`

 You can see what packages are installed using the `geneos package list` command.
-You can also limit this to a specific TYPE, which is especially useful if you have many installed versions.
+You can also limit this to a specific TYPE, which can be useful if you have many installed versions.

 ```bash
 $ geneos package ls gateway